Cancellation in Dark Matter-Nucleon Interactions: the Role of Non-Standard-Model-like Yukawa Couplings: Introduction

 There have been some attempts to identify ways that would allow the WIMP scenarios to explain the non-observation of any DM signal above the neutrino floor.
-The Higgs mediated models have drawn significant attention in this regard ~\cite{Drees:1992am,Nath:1992ty,Baer:1997ai,Ellis:2003cw,Chattopadhyay:2008hk, Chattopadhyay:2010vp,Das:2010kb,Feng:2010gw,Silveira:1985rk,McDonald:1993ex,Burgess:2000yq,Lebedev:2011iq,Djouadi:2011aa,Djouadi:2012zc,Cline:2013gha, Gross:2015cwa,Casas:2017jjg,Hoferichter:2017olk,Arcadi:2019lka}.
+The Higgs mediated models have drawn significant attention in this regard ~\cite{Drees:1992am,Nath:1992ty,Baer:1997ai,Ellis:2003cw,Chattopadhyay:2008hk, Chattopadhyay:2010vp,Das:2010kb,Chatterjee:2014bva,Feng:2010gw,Silveira:1985rk,McDonald:1993ex,Burgess:2000yq,Lebedev:2011iq,Djouadi:2011aa,Djouadi:2012zc,Cline:2013gha, Gross:2015cwa,Casas:2017jjg,Hoferichter:2017olk,Arcadi:2019lka}.
 They are relevant in many favoured beyond-the-SM (BSM) scenarios.
 The SM-like Higgs scalar can lead to large contributions at the microscopic level through its coupling with the DM and quarks.
 One may find parts of the parameter spaces where the couplings of the DM to $Z$ or the Higgs boson may be highly suppressed or even zero identically.
 Similarly, in the models with an extended Higgs sector, destructive interference between light and heavy CP-even Higgs exchanges may lead to a cancellation in the SI scattering cross section.
-These are commonly known as the ``Blind spots'', since, in such cases, the DD experiments would not be able to probe the DM initiated recoils \cite{He:2008qm,He:2011gc,Cheung:2012qy,Chang:2017gla,Huang:2014xua,Badziak:2015exr, Crivellin:2015bva,Han:2016qtc,Altmannshofer:2019wjb}.
+These are commonly known as the ``Blind spots'', since, in such cases, the DD experiments would not be able to probe the DM initiated recoils~\cite{He:2008qm,He:2011gc,Cheung:2012qy,Chang:2017gla,Huang:2014xua,Badziak:2015exr, Crivellin:2015bva,Han:2016qtc,Alanne:2017oqj,Altmannshofer:2019wjb,Alanne:2020xcb}.
 Similarly, in a simple H-portal dark-matter model, where a complex scalar is added to the SM, a softly broken symmetry might ensure that the DM detection cross section vanishes at the tree level for zero momentum transfer.
 Here, the imaginary part of the complex scalar plays the role of the DM \cite{Gross:2017dan}.
+Ref. \cite{Balkin:2018tma} studies such a pseudo-Nambu-Goldstone WIMP DM in the context of composite Higgs models which provide with a compelling ultraviolet motivation.
 Isospin-violating DM (IVDM) \cite{Kurylov:2003ra,Giuliani:2005my,Chang:2010yk,Kang:2010mh,Feng:2011vu} is another interesting scenario where one can deal with the same concern by allowing non-identical couplings between the DM and nucleons.
 Since the limits on the DM-nucleon scattering cross section assume isospin conservation, they cannot be directly used and hence, effectively become much relaxed~\cite{Feng:2011vu,Feng:2013vod,Yaguna:2016bga}.